quantum-ods/qmlcourse/CONTRIBUTING.md

 jupyter-book build qmlcourseRU
 ```

-_If you have a problem with build command try to pass in this comman the full path to the folder_
+_If you have a problem with build command try to pass in this command the full path to the folder_

 ### Chapters and headers